muralimanas30/DSA-LEETCODE/00200 NUMBER OF-ISLANDS/README.md

 ## 💡 **Problem Explanation**

 Given a 2D grid map of `'1'`s (land) and `'0'`s (water), count the number of islands.
 An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
 You may assume all four edges of the grid are all surrounded by water.
-In essence, the problem asks us to find connected components in a 2D grid.
-Each connected component of '1's represents a single island.
+Basically, we need to traverse the entire grid and whenever we encounter a `'1'`, we increment the island count and then perform a Breadth-First Search (BFS) or Depth-First Search (DFS) to mark all connected `'1'`s as visited, so we don't count them again.

 ## 🔥 **Code Implementation**